t0in4/YandexTranslator/README.md

 # YandexTranslator

-## Using API Yandex Translate and AsyncTask to translate
+## Using API Yandex Translate and AsyncTask to translate from eng to fr